-- 1. From the Evaluation tab, click the Line Scan button.
-A window like that shown below will appear. - 2.
+- 1. From the Evaluation tab, click the Line Scan button. - 2.
 Drag your cursor horizontally across the image.

 This will create a dashed horizontal line.
 Pixel information and a visual representation of the dark and light pixels will be displayed below the image.